ralucaAdinaAvram/ralucaAdinaAvram/README.md

 - 👋 Hi, I’m @ralucaAdinaAvram
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JS , PHP, Bootstrap
+- 🌱 I’m currently learning Modern JavaScript(ES6)
-- 💞️ I’m looking to collaborate on any project, because that's how keen I am on programming
+- 💞️ I’m looking to collaborate on any project, using HTML, CSS and JavaScript but not limited to them necessary
 - 📫 How to reach me -ralucaadinaavram@yahoo.com

 <!---